Marta and Renata, Legal team

 A profile picture

-Here’s a simple email sign-off by Foreign Rooftops.
-After a final call to action (CTA), they close with the message “Have a lovely day”, followed by a signature and links to their website and social media profiles.
+Here’s a simple email sign-off we created for an imaginary company called Foreign Rooftops.
+After a final call to action (CTA), we close with the message “Have a lovely day”, followed by a signature and links to the brand’s website and social media profiles.

 Email is the most effective marketing channel on the planet because it is personal.
 If you lose that personal element by omitting a sign-off, you lose some of the secret sauce.

-Here are three reasons why email sign-offs are more important than you might think.
+Here are 3 reasons why email sign-offs are more important than you might think:

-They add a personal touch: When subscribers can attach a name and a face to your newsletter, it will build an instant connection (read more about how to personalize your emails here).
+They add a personal touch: When subscribers can attach a name and a face to your newsletter, it will build an instant connection (read more about how to personalize your emails).

 Your audience can easily connect with you: Sharing your contact and social media details is a surefire way to get more interaction with your subscribers.
 It makes you and your brand even more accessible.